kamleshi9/uber-ai-agent/README.md

 ## API Usage

 This app uses:
-- OpenAI GPT-4 for chat completions
+- OpenAI GPT-5-mini for chat completions
 - OpenAI DALL-E 3 for image generation
 - Reddit's public JSON API (no auth required)
 - OpenWeatherMap API (demo mode available)

-## Notes
+## Important Notes

 - The app uses `dangerouslyAllowBrowser: true` for OpenAI API calls - this is for learning purposes only
 - In production, API calls should go through a backend server
 - Conversations are stored locally in `db.json`
 - The app demonstrates concepts; production apps need additional security measures
+- This is session material intended for educational workshops and training

 ## License